-Water supply challenges are being experienced in the entire municipality especially where boreholes are dysfunctional due to lack of regular maintenance, theft of electrical cables while others being that they never operated from the time of construction.
+Water supply challenges are being experienced in the entire municipality especially where boreholes are dysfunctional due to lack of regular maintenance, theft of electrical cables while others were never operated from the time of construction.
 The majority of the villages rely on boreholes which are not reliable because of inadequate or lack of bulk water supply systems.
-Some water schemes initially designed to cater certain number of households are unable to supply due to increase in demand while those schemes were not upgraded.
+Some water schemes were initially designed to cater for a certain number of households and are unable to supply adequately due to increase in demand while those schemes were not upgraded.

 Water tankers are being used to supply the villages without water and this exercise is exerting extreme stress on financial situation of the municipality.
-Our current budget cannot cater for those areas and these results in overspending or compromise other responsibilities to cater for these community needs.
+GTM current budget cannot cater for those areas and these results in overspending or compromise of other responsibilities to cater for these community needs.

-GTM Challenges Mopani District Challenges Ageing and lack of maintenance on water and wastewater works and boreholes.
-Lack of water reticulation in villages Vandalism and illegal water connections by communities, leaving huge water loss in the system Inadequate bulk water supply Over - reliance on boreholes Illegal connections, theft and vandalism Ageing water infrastructure Water rights and allocation Skewed water supply
+GTM Challenges Mopani District Challenges Ageing and lack of maintenance on water Inadequate bulk water supply and wastewater works and boreholes.
+Over - reliance on boreholes Lack of water reticulation in villages Illegal connections, theft and Vandalism and illegal water connections by vandalism communities, leaving huge water loss in the Ageing water infrastructure system Water rights and allocation Skewed water supply

 - Lack of cost recovery plans in rural areas especially when water supply is consistent and reliable.

 - Lack of Water Master Plan.

 - Lack of Water Demand Management System.

-- Insufficient electricity for completed water projects

 - Water Services Supply constraints

 - · Limitations of not being the WSA

-- Quality of drinking supply ( Lenyenye area) - Inadequate funding - Poor performance by service providers resulting in poor progress on site to complete projects. - Turnaround time to fix or repair the boreholes is too long, which leads to water supply challenges in the communities.
+- Quality of drinking supply (Lenyenye area) - Inadequate funding - Poor performance by service providers resulting in poor progress on site to complete projects. - Turnaround time to fix or repair the boreholes is too long, which leads to water supply challenges in the communities.